 Treatment needs removal of the precipitating cause and plasma exchange.
 This is the only definitive management of the condition and must be guided by haematology advice.

 Sickle cell anaemia manifests in patients who are homozygous for the sickle gene HbS or have a compound sickling disorder of a heterozygous HbS with another haemoglobinopathy such as beta thalassaemia.
-Clinical manifestation of the disease is variable between individuals therefore a thorough history of the patient's disease, treatment and frequency of crisis is important for management.
+Clinical manifestation of the disease is variable between individuals therefore a thorough history of the patient's disease, treatment and frequency of crises is important for management.
 A painful sickle cell crisis (aka vaso-occlusive crisis), in the most basic terms, occurs when a trigger leads to local or systemic hypoxia.
 This leads the abnormal red cells to 'sickle' and these can occlude small vessels leading to infarction, pain or other complications.

 Links: NICE CKS